workingDog/scalastix/README.md

 This library **ScalaStix** is a [Scala](https://www.scala-lang.org/) library of classes and methods for STIX Domain Objects (SDO) and associated data types.
 It is an API for serializing and de-serializing STIX 2.1 JSON content.
-It includes all SDO, SRO, OpenVocab, Markings and supporting data types.
+It includes all SDO, SRO, Observables, OpenVocab, Markings and supporting data types.

 ### References